Our Current and Recent Research Students

 Miss Beatriz Lopez

 I am a 2nd-year PhD candidate on the project ‘The Political Warfare Executive, Covert Propaganda and British Culture’, based in the Department of English Studies and funded by the Leverhulme Trust.
-My thesis explores how Muriel Spark’s psychological warfare work for the Political Warfare Executive - a secret service created by Britain during the Second World War with the mission of spreading propaganda to enemy and enemy-occupied territories – has influenced the representation of rumours and deception in her literary work.
-Using archival materials from the Political Warfare Executive Papers (The National Archives) and the Muriel Spark Archive (National Library of Scotland), my project brings together history, biography and literary criticism to open up a fascinating way of rethinking Spark’s preoccupation with deception.
-I am supervised by Prof. Patricia Waugh, Prof. James Smith (PI) and Prof. Jo Fox.
+My thesis explores how Muriel Spark’s work for the Political Warfare Executive - a secret service created by Britain during the Second World War with the mission of spreading propaganda to enemy and enemy-occupied territories – may have influenced the representation of rumours and deception in her literary work.
+Using archival materials from the Political Warfare Executive Papers (The National Archives) and the Muriel Spark Archive (National Library of Scotland), my project brings together history, biography and literary criticism to rethink Spark's interest in deception.
+I am supervised by Prof. Patricia Waugh, Prof. James Smith and Prof. Jo Fox.

 I hold an MSc in Literature and Modernity (with Distinction) from the University of Edinburgh and a 1st class BA (Hons) in English Studies from the University of Oviedo (Spain).
-I became interested in Scottish literature during my year abroad at the University of Glasgow and wrote my MSc dissertation on monstrosity in contemporary Scottish fiction and theatre.
+I became interested in Scottish literature during my year abroad at the University of Glasgow and wrote my MSc dissertation on gendered monstrosity in contemporary Scottish fiction and drama.
 During my time in Edinburgh, I was an intern at the Scottish Review of Books, a book reviewer for The Skinny and and a peer-reviewer for FORUM (University of Edinburgh Postgraduate Journal of Culture & the Arts).
 Before coming to Durham, I worked on the History list at Bloomsbury Academic.